Updated 08 Nov 2020, 1700h

 - Faithfulness and the Coronavirus (6 Feb 2020)

-As a way of keeping in touch with the congregation, our GBC elders and pastors have also been sharing a midweek devotion from their hearts during the "circuit breaker" period.
+As a way of keeping in touch with the congregation, our GBC elders and pastors also shared midweek devotion from their hearts during the "circuit breaker" period.
 These weekly devotions are available on our YouTube channel.
 We hope these devotions will minister to you and encourage you.

 There are many ways we can be faithful followers of Jesus in this uncertain period: